filby89/spectre/README.md

 pip install -r requirements.txt # install the rest of the requirements
 ```

-Installing a working setup of pytorch3d with pytorch can be a bit tricky.
+Installing a working setup of Pytorch3d with Pytorch can be a bit tricky.
 For development we used Pytorch3d 0.6.1 with Pytorch 1.10.0.

 PyTorch3d 0.6.2 with pytorch 1.11.0 are also compatible.